speechbrain/speechbrain/README.md

 - `nonfinite_patience`: 3, Number of times to ignore non-finite losses before stopping.
 - `progressbar`: default True, Whether to display a progressbar when training.

-All these args allow you to run a Multigpu experiment (using Data_parallel or Distributed_Data_parallel in signle/multiple machines), use Automatic Mixed Precision Training, use Just In Time (JIT) compiler over your module, do gradient clipping, handling non-finite values and show a progress bar during training.
+All these args allow one to run a multigpu experiment (using Data_parallel or Distributed_Data_parallel in single/multiple machines), use Automatic Mixed Precision Training, use Just In Time (JIT) compiler over your module, do gradient clipping, handling non-finite values and show a progress bar during training.

 Important:
 - The command line args will always override the hparams file args.
-- Data Parallel (`data_parallel_backend`) and Distributed Data Parallel (DDP) can't be activated in same time.
+- Data Parallel (`data_parallel_backend`) and Distributed Data Parallel (DDP) can't be activated at the same time.

 ### MultiGPU training using Data Parallel
 The common pattern for using MultiGPU training over a single machine with Data Parallel: